This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

-Around the outskirts of the square, you’ll find a large number of shops, cafes, and entrance to the souks.
-The square changes constantly from sunrise to sunset.
-I definitely recommend you walking through the square at different times of the day.
+Around the outskirts of the square, you’ll find many shops, cafes, and entrances to the souks.
+The square constantly changes from sunrise to sunset.
+I definitely recommend you walk through the square at different times of the day.

-Bear in mind that if a performer tries to drape a snake around your neck or puts a monkey on you, you’ll have to pay.
-My friend was pulled into a game while we were watching performers and she had to pay him before he would let her walk away.
+My friend was pulled into a game while we were watching performers, and she had to pay him before he would let her walk away.